tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 # Issues not addressed elsewhere

+(Updated for the July 2016 draft in preparation for Stage 3.)

 ## Cross-cutting concerns

 This is a run-down of aspects of the Shared memory and Atomics specification that affect ECMAScript as a whole.